Prof.ssa

 Member of the Scientific Committee 103 (Chemical Sciences) of the University of Parma (2005-2007)

-Member of the Teaching Board of the Doctorate School "Design and Synthesis of Biologically Active Compounds" of the University of Parma (2008-2013)
+Member of Teaching Committee of the Doctoral School “Design and Synthesis of Biologically Active Compounds”, University of Parma (2008-2013)

-Member of Teaching Board of the Doctorate School "Drugs, Biomolecules and Health Products” (since 2013)
+Member of Teaching Committee of the Doctoral School "Drugs, Biomolecules and Health Products", now “Drug Sciences” - University of Parma (2013 - present)

-She is a reviewer of MIUR (Italian Ministry of Research and Education) for Reprise Actions.
+-Scientific reviewer of MIUR (The Italian Ministry of Research and Education) for Reprise actions (Register of Expert Peer Reviewers for Italian Scientific Evaluation)

 Lines of research